pantrypoints/sp/content/en/material/principles/part-2/chapter-03i.md

 ### Fine Gravity

-Crude gravity is created by displacing space bluntly with mass.
+Crude gravity, which we call material gravity, is created by displacing space bluntly with mass.

 But gravity can also be produced by displacing space minutely and surgically.
 We call this fine gravity.